Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Script.md

-# Debugger.Script
+# Debugger.Script for JS

-A `Debugger.Script` instance refers to a sequence of bytecode in the debuggee; it is the [`Debugger`][debugger-object] API's presentation of a JSAPI `JSScript` object.
+A `Debugger.Script` instance may refer to a sequence of bytecode in the debuggee; it is the [`Debugger`][debugger-object] API's presentation of a JSAPI `JSScript` object.
 Each of the following is represented by single JSScript object: